btakita/philosophy/src/awareness.md

 ## [Cultural](./culture.md) Definition

+<a href="http://en.wiktionary.org/wiki/awareness" target="_blank">awareness (wiktionary)</a>

+> ### Noun

+> The state or level of consciousness where sense data can be confirmed by an observer.
+"I gradually passed from sleep to full awareness."

+> The state or quality of being aware of something "The awareness of one type of idea naturally fosters an awareness of another idea"

 <a href="https://en.wikipedia.org/wiki/Awareness" target="_blank">Awareness (Wikipedia)</a>

 > state or ability to perceive, to feel, or to be conscious of events, objects, thoughts, emotions, or sensory patterns